robhabraken/advent-of-code-2023/04/README.md

+*This is a copy of the original puzzle description.
+Also, the example input and my personal puzzle input are included in this folder as well as my answers to both parts of today's puzzle.
+If you want to learn more about my approach to solving these puzzles see [my solutions](https://github.com/robhabraken/advent-of-code-2023/blob/main/04/solutions.md).*

+---
 # Day 4: Scratchcards
 The gondola takes you up.
 Strangely, though, the ground doesn't seem to be coming with you; you're not climbing a mountain.
 As the circle of Snow Island recedes below you, an entire new landmass suddenly appears above you!
 The gondola carries you to the surface of the new island and lurches into the station.